 Have you ever thought about teaching English in Thailand?
 There a million reasons why you should.
 Here are 5 why you shouldn't!

-South Korea is an exciting country, and teaching there can be one of the best decisions you ever make.
-Here are 26 reasons why - 1 - Live Abroad Living abroad has limitless benefits on both yourself and your CV.
-2 - Teaching Experience Whether you want to become a teacher in the future or … Continue reading 26 Reasons to Teach in South Korea
+Teaching English in South Korea can be one of the best decisions you'll ever make!
+Here are 26 reasons why - 1 - Experience Living Abroad Living abroad has limitless benefits on both your personal life and your CV.
+2 - Teaching Experience Whether you want to become a teacher in the future, or whether … Continue reading 26 Reasons to Teach English in South Korea

-A headset is to an online teacher what flour is to a baker.
-A good headset is vital to ensure high quality lessons.
+A headset is to an online teachers greatest asset.
+A good headset is vital to ensuring high quality lessons.
 Here are some of the top headsets for online ESL on Amazon.
-Simply click on the picture and it will direct you to the right place &price!
-All of the following headsets … Continue reading Online Teaching Headsets
+Simply click on the picture and it will direct you to the right place & price!
+All of the following headsets are more than … Continue reading Online Teaching Headsets

 The coronavirus is crippling industries around the world.
 One may argue that no other industry has been hit harder than the travel industry.
 Numerous countries have closed their borders and many flight paths have been cancelled globally.
 As this is a teaching and travelling website, I’m going to quickly address how this modern day nightmare is … Continue reading Covid-19 & Teaching English Abroad